Belén Rodríguez: Television

 Rodríguez debuted on television in November 2006 on Tele Boario 1, Val Camonica's local television station.
 After signing with Paola Benegas, her first Italian agent in Italy, she debuted on Italian national television as co-host (with singer Taiyo Yamanouchi) of Rai 3's late-night comedy show La tintoria in 2007.
 That year, Rodríguez co-hosted the prime-time variety Circo Massimo Show with Fabrizio Frizzi.
 She appeared on 4 April 2008 episode (introducing 18-year-old Cecilia in her Italian television debut) of Rai 1's prime-time variety show I raccomandati, hosted by Carlo Conti and Alessia Ventura.
 That year, Rodríguez was a journalist and co-host (with Selvaggia Lucarelli), of Pirati, a late-night Rai 2 show.
 In 2008 Belén, after modelling for Max magazine several months earlier, Rodríguez appeared in the sixth season of L'isola dei famosi (a Rai 2 reality show hosted by Simona Ventura) and placed second.

 In December 2008, she joined Lucio Presta's Arcobaleno Tre agency.
 During 2009, Rodríguez co-hosted (with Claudio Amendola and Teo Mammucari) the eleventh season of the prime-time variety show Scherzi a parte on Canale 5.
 From 2009 to 2011, she appeared in mobile-phone-network television commercials and modelled jewellery.
 During 2009 Rodríguez co-hosted (with Teo Mammucari) the Canale 5 quiz show Sarabanda, whose the theme song she recorded.
 She guest starred on 23 November episode of the 10th season of Italian Big Brother, a Canale 5 reality show hosted by Alessia Marcuzzi.
 In 2010, Rodríguez and Cecelia appeared on Italia 1's late-night Chiambretti Night variety show.
 She appeared on 18 February 2010 Sanremo Music Festival with singer Toto Cutugno.

 In February 2011, Rodríguez co-hosted the Sanremo Music Festival 2011 with Gianni Morandi and Elisabetta Canalis.
 That year, she co-hosted Rai 1's Ciak ... si canta! with Francesco Facchinetti.
 Rodríguez appeared on Canale 5's variety show La notte degli chef, hosted by Alfonso Signorini.
 In 2011, she co-hosted the Italia 1 comedy show Colorado with Paolo Ruffini, Digei Angelo and Chiara Francini.
-Substituting for Ivana Mrazova, Rodríguez co-presented (with Elisabetta Canalis) during the first two evenings of the February Sanremo Music Festival 2012.
+Substituting for Ivana Mrázová, Rodríguez co-presented (with Elisabetta Canalis) during the first two evenings of the February Sanremo Music Festival 2012.
 She co-hosted Colorado with Paolo Ruffini, Digei Angelo, Elena Morali and Jiang Wei.
 The following year, Rodríguez and Stefano de Martino appeared on Canale 5's prime-time Studio 5.